Introduction: Reverse Diabetes Diet Plan

 Using the two lists as a guide, I designed a (super) meal plate model (diagram) that showed what a diabetic's meal plate should look like, based on the food lists and the calorie/gram percentages/amounts for carbs, proteins and fats.

-At the time, I didn't realize that I had created a pictorial representation of my Reverse Diabetes Diet!
+At the time, I didn't realize that I had created a pictorial representation of my Reverse Diabetes with Diet!

 When I presented this diagram at a future support group meeting, the place went nuts!
 Some of their comments included: